Kit Bond: Post-government career

 After leaving office in January 2011, Bond joined the law firm of Thompson Coburn.

-Bond serves as a co-chair of the Housing Commission at the Bipartisan Policy Center.
+Bond served as a co-chair of the Housing Commission at the Bipartisan Policy Center.

 In August 2011, Bond announced that he would join alliantgroup's strategic advisory board and serve as a senior adviser for the firm.

 Bond formally launched his own firm, Kit Bond Strategies, in November 2011.

 Missouri Apollo 17 goodwill Moon rock

-In the last few days of his long political career, Kit Bond and his staff solved a mystery that had intrigued the press, Missouri politicians, and members of academia for much of 2010.
+In the last few days of his long political career, Bond and his staff solved a mystery that had intrigued the press, Missouri politicians, and members of academia for much of 2010.
 Missouri state officials had wrongly believed that the state museum held a rare and valuable Apollo 17 lunar sample display containing a "goodwill Moon rock".
 On June 8, 2010, the state realized that what they actually had was only the Missouri Apollo 11 lunar sample display containing small samples of Moon dust rather than the $5-million piece of Apollo 17 history.

 In cleaning out his senatorial office in December 2010, it was discovered that Bond had inadvertently taken the Apollo 17 display when he had left the governor's office.
 He subsequently returned the display to the governor of Missouri at the time, Jay Nixon, who passed it on to the Missouri State Museum.
 Bond was one of four former governors who had taken their states' lunar sample displays upon leaving office; the other three were the former governors of Colorado, West Virginia, and Arkansas.

 Personal life

 Bond's son Sam graduated in 2003 from Princeton University, after which he became an officer in the United States Marine Corps and served multiple tours of duty in Iraq.
 Sam later entered a career in business.

 In 1994, Bond's wife, Carolyn, filed for a divorce, which was finalized the following year.
 Bond married Linda Pell, now Linda Bond, in 2002.
-She grew up in the Kansas City suburb of Gladstone and is a partner of a fundraising firm that supports Republican organizations.
-She and Bond had dated in the late 1990s then again a few years later before they were engaged.
-It is her second marriage as well.
+She grew up in the Kansas City suburb of Gladstone and was a partner of a fundraising firm that supported Republican organizations.
+She and Bond had dated in the late 1990s, and then dated again a few years later before they were engaged.
+The marriage was her second marriage as well.

 After winning his second term as governor, Bond sued his investment manager and Paine Webber, alleging his $1.3 million trust fund had been drained.
 He was one of several clients who sued, and he settled in 1996 for $900,000.

 In 2009, Bond co-authored a book with Lewis Simons entitled The Next Front: Southeast Asia and the Road to Global Peace with Islam.

-Bond has permanent vision loss in one eye, which he attributes to undiagnosed amblyopia during childhood.
+Bond had permanent vision loss in one eye, which he attributed to undiagnosed amblyopia during childhood.

+Bond died in St. Louis on May 13, 2025, at the age of 86.